Madison Square Garden (1890): Sports

-In 1902 and 1903, the Garden hosted the World Series of Football, which is best remembered for showcasing the very first indoor professional football games.
+In 1902 and 1903, the Garden hosted the World Series of Football, which is best remembered for showcasing the first indoor professional football games.
 The 1902 event involved five teams.
-The Knickerbocker Athletic Club, "New York team", Syracuse Athletic Club and the Warslow Athletic Club represented New York state.
+The Knickerbocker Athletic Club, "New York team", Syracuse Athletic Club and the Warlow Athletic Club represented New York state.
 Meanwhile, the Orange Athletic Club represented New Jersey.
 The eventual winner of the 1902 series was the Syracuse Athletic Club.
 The event returned to the Garden in 1903 for the second and final time.
 The 1903 series featured the Knickerbocker Athletic Club, Olympic Athletic Club, Oreos Athletic Club and Watertown Red & Black representing New York state.
 Meanwhile, the Orange Athletic Club represented New Jersey, and the Franklin Athletic Club represented western Pennsylvania.
 The Franklin Athletic Club would go on to claim the event's final title.

 On January 8, 1909, Matthew Maloney finished ahead of James Crowley and Sidney Hatch in an indoor marathon before 5,000 "wildly cheering" spectators held within the Garden.
 Maloney was reported to have set a new indoor record for the event (2:54:45.4).

 The Millrose Games were first held at the arena in 1914.

 The Garden continued to host The Westminster Kennel Club's annual dog show.
-This championship is the second longest running U.S. sporting event (behind only the Kentucky Derby).
+This championship is the third-longest running U.S. sporting event (behind only the Kentucky Derby and Kentucky Oaks).

 Boxing has a long history at Madison Square Garden.
 The original Garden presented boxing matches even before they were technically legal, calling them "exhibitions" or "illustrated lectures".
-Among the many events which were held in the new Garden were a number of significant boxing match-ups.
+Among the many events which were held in the new Garden were a number of significant boxing matchups.
 A bout between defending heavyweight champion Jess Willard and challenger Frank Moran on March 25, 1916, which brought in $152,000, the largest Garden take to that date.
 Also, Jack Dempsey's knockout of Bill Brennan in the 12th round on December 14, 1920.

 Professional wrestling was also successfully staged at the venue, as with later incarnations of the Garden.
 The World Heavyweight Championship derives from George Hackenschmidt's victory in two straight falls at the Garden over Tom Jenkins on May 4, 1905.
 Joe Stecher regained the championship from Earl Caddock at the venue on January 30, 1920, the earliest American professional wrestling match to survive on film.
 The venue also hosted the next two title changes, Ed "Strangler" Lewis' victory over Stecher on December 13, 1920, and his subsequent loss of the championship to Stanislaus Zbyszko on May 6, 1921.

 From 1899 until its demolition, Madison Square Garden hosted the Six Days of New York, an annual six-day racing event of track cycling.